Roy Keane: In popular culture

 The title refrain of Morrissey's 1997 single "Roy's Keen" is a pun on Keane's name, as Morrissey acknowledged during live performances of the song by changing the lyrics to "never seen a keener midfielder".

 The character of Roy Kent, the irascible footballer featured in the TV series Ted Lasso, is based on Keane.
 Upon learning this, Keane insisted that he was "a lot nicer" than Kent.

+In 2025, Roy Keane was portrayed by Éanna Hardwicke in the sports drama Saipan, which dramatises the highly publicised dispute between Keane and Republic of Ireland manager Mick McCarthy during the team's preparations for the 2002 FIFA World Cup.